sergixaudiera/sergixaudiera.github.io/quotes.md

 - "No se pierde POR jugar bien, sino que hay casos en que se pierde A PESAR de haber jugado bien" - Dante Panzeri
 - Depresión: exceso de pasado; estrés: exceso de presente; ansiedad: exceso de futuro
 - “Happiness is when what you think, what you say, and what you do are in harmony” - Mahatma Gandhi
+- "Everything you want is on the other side of hard"